mreineck/ducc/README.md

 ### Installation

-For best performance, it is recommended to compile DUCC from source, optimizing for the specific CPU on the system.
+For best performance (especially on x86 platforms), it is recommended to compile DUCC from source, optimizing for the specific CPU on the system.
 This can be done using the command

     pip3 install --no-binary ducc0 --user ducc0

-NOTE: compilation requires the appropriate compilers to be installed (see above) and can take a significant amount of time (several minutes).
+NOTE: compilation requires the appropriate compilers to be installed (see above) and can take a few minutes.

 Alternatively, a simple